Kansas approves bill to end gender-affirming care for minors

 Thirteen other states have enacted laws against gender-affirming care for minors, though federal judges have blocked enforcement of them in Alabama and Arkansas.
 Republican lawmakers across the U.S. have pursued several hundred proposals this year pushing back on LGBTQ rights.

-Supporters of the Kansas ban argue it’s about protecting children medical care that comes with side effects or cannot be reversed later.
+Supporters of the Kansas ban argue it’s about protecting children from medical care that comes with side effects or cannot be reversed.
 They contend that only an adult — and not a minor’s parent — can consent to the treatments.

-“We all now children change their minds,” Republican state Rep. Susan Humphries of Wichita said.
+“We all know children change their minds,” said Republican state Rep. Susan Humphries of Wichita .
 “How many children know what they want to be when they grow up?”

-The care falling under the bill would include puberty-blocking drugs and hormone therapy.
-While the bill would not keep transgender youth from receiving counseling or psychiatric therapy, the measure applies to acts performed or “causing” acts “to affirm the child’s perception of the child’s sex” if it differs from gender assigned at birth.
+The care banned by the bill would include puberty-blocking drugs and hormone therapy.
+While the bill would not keep transgender youth from receiving counseling or psychiatric therapy, the measure applies to acts performed or “causing” acts “to affirm the child’s perception of the child’s sex” if it differs from their gender assigned at birth.

 “Where I kind of part ways with some of this is with surgical procedures,” said state Rep. Steve Howe, a Republican from central Kansas.
 “I do agree that all kids have value, and that’s why I’m going to support the bill.”